sequelmdf/advertising-campaign-analysis-python/README.md

 ## Key Findings

-- TikTok Ads had the highest average ROAS at approximately 9.54, followed by Meta Ads at 6.92 and Google Ads at 4.11.
-- TikTok Ads also had the lowest average CPA at approximately $29.20, making it the most cost-efficient platform for generating conversions.
+- TikTok Ads had the highest average ROAS and lowest average CPA, making it the most efficient platform overall.
-- Google Ads generated the highest total revenue and total conversions, with approximately $22.0 million in revenue and 131,098 conversions, but it also had the lowest average ROAS and highest average CPA among the three platforms.
+- Google Ads generated the highest total revenue and conversions, but had the lowest average ROAS and highest average CPA.
-- Search campaigns had the highest average ROAS by campaign type at approximately 7.00, followed by Display, Video, and Shopping.
+- Search campaigns produced the highest average ROAS among campaign types.
-- EdTech had the highest average ROAS by industry at approximately 6.83, followed by SaaS and Healthcare.
-- The UAE had the highest average ROAS by country at approximately 6.96, followed by Germany, Australia, and India.
-The USA had the lowest average ROAS among the countries analyzed.
-- Ad spend and revenue showed a generally positive relationship, but higher spending did not consistently produce the highest revenue.
-This demonstrates why efficiency metrics such as ROAS and CPA are important when evaluating advertising performance.
+- Ad spend showed a generally positive relationship with revenue, but higher spending did not consistently produce the highest returns.
-- TikTok Search had the highest average ROAS among platform-campaign combinations at approximately 10.52, followed by TikTok Display and TikTok Video.
+- TikTok Search had the highest average ROAS among platform-campaign combinations, with TikTok occupying four of the top six combinations.
-- TikTok Ads occupied the top four platform-campaign combinations by average ROAS, while Meta Display and Meta Search also appeared in the top six.
-- Google Ads did not appear among the top six platform-campaign combinations by average ROAS, suggesting lower efficiency relative to TikTok and Meta in this dataset.

 ## Files